shgong/SmaQuiz/public/set/hadoop1.md

 <a-->All data produced by a single mapper
 <a-->All data for a given value, regardless of which mapper(s) produced it
 <q-->
-### 16. If you run the word count MapReduce program with m mappers and r reducers, how many output files will you get at the end of the job?
+### 16. Run the word count MapReduce program with m mappers and r reducers

+ how many output files will you get at the end of the job?
 And how many key-value pairs will there be in each file?
 Assume k is the number of unique words in the input files.

 <a-->There will be r files, each with approximately k/r key-value pairs
 <a-->There will be r files, each with exactly k/r key-value pairs
 <a-->There will be r files, each with approximately k/m key-value pairs